PanamaForestGEO/Panama_plant_species_lists/splists_raw/Panamabiota/readme.md

 This directory contains species lists from Panamabiota.org.
 At this time, these files focus on lists of plant species found on Barro Colorado Island, BCI.

+These files are downloaded from https://panamabiota.org/stri/checklists/checklist.php?clid=180&pid=20 The downloaded files are renamed to include the date on which they are downloaded.

 Here is information from Ed Gilbert about these lists.
 This is from an email he sent (from egbot@asu.edu) to Helene Muller-Landau on 2026-01-14, in response to her query